markekraus/PSRAW/docs/Module/Update-RedditOAuthToken.md

 ## DESCRIPTION
 When a `RedditOAuthToken` Token has expired, `Update-RedditOAuthToken`can be used to refresh the Access Token.
 Depending on the grant method used to request the `RedditOAuthToken` with `Request-RedditOAuthToken`, either a refresh will be performed or a new grant flow will be initiated.

-This function must be run in an interactive session for tokens requested with the `Implicit` grant method.
-The user will be required to reauthorize the application with the provided GUI browser.
-All other grant methods can be refreshed with this function in non-interactive sessions.

-> **PowerShell ISE Compatibility Issue**
->
-> There is currently a bug in some versions of PowerShell ISE that result in the ISE becoming unresponsive when `WinForms` elements are used.
-This is an upstream bug and cannot be fixed within this module.
-To work around this, run this command from the PowerShell Console only and not from the ISE when using `Implicit` tokens.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------